Promote social justice, dignity and respect within the community

 In the event an applicant maintained an undergraduate GPA of less than 3.0, an academic plan describing how he or she will maintain the MACC program requirements must be submitted with the initial application.
 This plan will be reviewed by the MACC Committee along with the other admissions materials.

-The Master of Arts in Clinical Counseling program matriculates students during the fall term of each academic year *.
+The Master of Arts in Clinical Counseling program matriculates students during the fall term of each academic year.
 The program curriculum rotates on a three-year cycle, and classes are designed to build on previous coursework.
 Coursework begins by enrolling in Introduction to Counseling (MCC 500).
 Students wishing to begin classes prior to the fall term are permitted to take the interdisciplinary core course Ethics and Moral Leadership (COR 520) during the spring and/or summer terms.
 Otherwise, students are expected to follow the recommended course sequence or they may encounter delays in future course selection or practicum and internship assignments.

-The capstone internship course is required and provides students with the opportunity to practice professional counseling with the support and supervision of on-site supervisors and Alvernia University faculty.
+The capstone internship course is required and provides students with the opportunity to practice professional counseling with the support and supervision of on-site supervisors and Alvernia faculty.

 Application Instructions